Mushbt/got-quiz/README.md

    * If the answer chosen by the user is incorrect, the choice button will turn red.

    <br>
-* As a user, I want to see what was the correct answer if I have chosen an incorrect answer.
+* As a user, I want to see what was the correct answer was if I have chosen an incorrect answer.
    * If the answer chosen by the user is incorrect, the choice button they chose will turn red and the correct answer will turn green.

    <br>